Skip to main content

 Wildberg Castle, locally known as Burg or Schloss Wildberg, lies in the municipality of Kirchschlag bei Linz, in the province of Upper Austria in Austria.

 Wildberg Castle was first mentioned in 1145.
 It was built on a ridge in the Haselgraben valley, through which led an ancient trade route between Bohemia and Upper Austria.
-It was built by the free knights of Haunsperger.
-In 1198 it went to Gundaker II von Steyr, who is considered to be the ancestor of the later House of Starhemberg.
-Wildberg is the oldest seat which is still owned by the Starhemberg family up to this day.
+Its builders were the free knights of Haunsperger.
+In 1198, it passed to Gundaker II von Steyr, considered the ancestor of the later House of Starhemberg.
+Wildberg is the oldest seat that is still owned by the Starhemberg family to this day.

-In the mid-16th century an arcaded Renaissance-style building was built between the keep and the Gothic castle.
-In 1654 the castle suffered damage from a fire.
-In 1664-65 a residential castle was built on the site of the former bailey.
+In the mid-16th century, an arcaded Renaissance-style building was built between the keep and the Gothic castle.
+In 1654, the castle suffered damage from a fire.
+A residential castle was built on the site of the former bailey in 1664-65.

-In the early 1920s the roof of the palace collapsed and caused the south part of the castle to fall to ruin.
+In the early 1920s, the palace roof collapsed, causing the southern part of the castle to fall into ruin.

 Gallery